 Why did I take this trip?
 Because I am going to talk about rice and beans today.
 Rice and Beans.
 Been there, done that.
 I was searching for a little zing and zip to brighten this post.
 I found cookbooks dedicated to beans.
 I found a novel titled Rice and Beans.
 It was a pleasant hour.
 I've decided that rice and beans, the combination that gives us a complete protein, all of the essential amino acids, are fascinating.
+These simple ingredients, rice and beans are the beginning of many a fine meal.
+In many countries, rice and beans are the staple.
+Rice and beans are a staple at my house and I never tire of them.

 Red Beans